top of page

 Fiber Arts

-Handwork Educators program, which is recognized by the Association of Waldorf Schools of
+graduating from the Waldorf Handwork Educators program which is recognized by the

-North America.
-Katie started fiber arts with sewing and embroidery at age 10, and just never
+Association of Waldorf Schools of North America.
+I started fiber arts with sewing and

 Mel McLellan